yaxan/EEG-gaming-and-speech/README.md

 ### Physical Circuit
 ![EEG-circuit](https://user-images.githubusercontent.com/41130598/219847191-df59c969-152d-49f6-9052-b21f6ea1c098.png)

+### AI Generated Script
+####OpenAI Text Completion "Davinci" Model

+The model model always generates three messages, with a fourth choice of getting three more messages.
+The model was called three times and fed three different prompts of:
+  1. f"What would a human say in response to: '{text}'\nAI response:"
+  2. f"What would an AI say in response to the following if it were human: '{text}'\nResponse:"
+  3. f"Imagine an AI conversation about '{text}'.
+What would the AI say if it was trying to act human?\nResponse:" where text is the input that the model takes which is dervied from speech to text.

 ## Credits

 This project was based on the guidance from https://github.com/ryanlopezzzz/EEG with a modified circuit and new code for data-gathering, analysis, and gameplay.
 The repository had amazing explanations for everything and Ryan was great help when we reached out to him with questions.
 Much of their code no longer works as of January 2023 so we hope our project can help others replicate something similar for getting started with BCIs and EEG.